-First released in 1995, it is the best known of TI's tools.
-It has been widely credited with putting TI and the issue of corruption on the international policy agenda.
+To raise awareness about corruption around the world, Transparency International annually publishes the Corruption Perceptions Index.
+First published in 1995, the CPI is widely credited with putting the issue of corruption on the international policy agenda.